-4.1 The UK Renal Registry is a registered charity through the Renal Association (No. 2229663).
+4.1 The UKRR is a registered charity through the Renal Association (No. 2229663).
 It was established by a committee of the Renal Association, with additional representation from the British Transplantation Society, the British Association for Paediatric Nephrology, the Scottish Renal Registry, Wales and Northern Ireland.
-There is cross-representation with both the Renal Association Clinical Practice Guidelines Committee, the Clinical and Academic Affairs Boards.
-The UKRR is maintaining links with the Department of Health, the National Kidney Federation (NKF) (patients' association), the Royal College of Nursing, the Association for Clinical Biochemistry and Health and Social Care Commissioners.
+The UKRR maintains links with the Department of Health, the National Kidney Federation (NKF), the British Kidney Patient Association (BKPA), the Royal Colleges, the